Fintech Industry Overview

 Banking Apps

-Banking apps allow users to manage their bank accounts and conduct financial transactions freely and swiftly.
+Mobile banking apps allow users to manage their bank accounts and conduct financial transactions freely and swiftly.
 They can also be used to order physical credit cards, exchange currencies, and contact their bank’s support.

 Regtech Apps

-Regtech (Regulatory Technology) was created to assist financial firms in meeting regulatory bodies’ compliance requirements.
+Regtech (Regulatory Technology) was created to assist financial firms in meeting regulatory compliance requirements.
 Regtech solutions aid compliance teams in monitoring risks, regulatory changes, and transactions, as well as reducing the frequency of false non-compliance warnings and creating reports.

 Consumer Finance